falconsmilie/backendcodechallenge/Q&A.md

 We may need to update the [GitHubApi](source/app/Api/GitHub/GitHubApi.php) depending on *where* the external API is.
 In any case though, we could adapt the existing [GitHubApiGetter](source/app/Services/GitHub/GitHubApiGetter.php) (or create a new class) to implement `CommitViewInterface` and `CommitSaveInterface`.
-Then, migrate and refactor the methods from `MySqlCommitRepository` to the `GitHubApiConnector` to make HTTP requests (from the API), instead of accessing the database.
+Then, migrate and refactor the methods from `MySqlCommitRepository` to the `GitHubApiGetter` to make HTTP requests (from the API), instead of accessing the database.

 ---